viljamiLatvala/reseptivihko/README.md

 Application users are able to register user accounts that they can log in with, add and edit their own recipes.
 Users with admin rights are able to edit any recipe or tag.

 Recipes contain information such as name, preparation time, ingredient description and instructions.
 Users are also able to mark their recipes with tags of their choosing, and browse recipes by tags.

+## Application on Heroku
+Application is running on Heroku at: https://reseptivihko.herokuapp.com

+For testing purposes, feel free to use following admin-credentials:

+__username:__  admin
+__password:__ password

+For basic user functionality, you can create your own user-account.
+Please note that at this time, passwords are stored in the application database as plain text.

 ## Instructions for use
 ### Front page and navigation